dbpedia/dev.dbpedia.org/markdown/DBpedia Live Continuous Extraction.md

 Currently the EventStreamsFeeder is used in order to fetch information about recent changes of Wikipedia pages.
 It consumes the Wikimedia EventStreams recentchange stream (see [https://wikitech.wikimedia.org/wiki/EventStreams](https://wikitech.wikimedia.org/wiki/EventStreams)), using Akka Streams.
 The EventStreams API uses the ServerSentEvent protocol in order to transmit events, which in turn makes use of the chunked transfer encoding of http.
 The Akka part of this functionality is implemented in the Scala class EventstreamsHelper.

-The UnmodifiedFeeder is used in order to update pages that are present in the Live Cache but have not been updated for a certain time interval.
+The UnmodifiedFeeder is used in order to update pages that are present in the Live Cache but have not been updated for a certain time interval (called `feeder.unmodified.minDaysAgo` in the `live.ini` configuration file).

 ## Live Cache: a relational database